-Snow mobiling, ATV riding, boat trips, hiking and if you’re lucky, you’ll even get a polar bear sighting (hopefully from a distance) as 3000 bears are thought to inhabit the area.
+Snow mobiling, ATV riding, boat trips, hiking and if you’re lucky, you’ll even get a polar bear sighting (hopefully from a distance) as 3000 of the creatures are thought to inhabit the area.

-I sort of managed to tick these two things off my list (lots of dogs were petted at the very least).
+I sort of managed to tick these two off my list (lots of dogs were petted at the very least).

 What is the Global Seed Vault?